0nix/ggj21/twine/evidence_questioning.md

 He stares daggers into you.
 "Do I make myself clear, gentlemen?"
 You nod and Lieutenant Bryce smirks with his yellow teeth.
 You think he is trying to convey some sort of camaraderie.
 You nod at him too.

- (super leader -1 AND leader +1)
+ (super leader -1 AND leader +2)

 ["I believe that would be your duty as the superior officer, sir.
 I am not qualified to make such determinations."
 You respond.]

 "Well met Agent, and it is my duty to co-sign said determinations."
 Bayer adds with a bit of a triumphant tone to his voice.
 "And while I commend you Agent for respecting the chain of command, I must admonish you for bringing circumstantial evidence to this investigation."

 He continued to talk, this time to Lieutenant Bryce, but deliberately kept his sight on you.
 "And I would be quite appreciative that my loyalty to the State be not called into question by you, Lieutenant.
-I will not have a gung ho crazed apparatus attacking its citizens without reason, and this starts within."
+I will not have a gung-ho crazed apparatus attacking its citizens without reason, and this starts within."

 Lieutenant Bryce scoffs and grabs his sheaf of papers, looking to exit the conversation into the next item of the agenda.

+(Nothing)

 ### 2.3 Owning Wealth of Nations (super leader +1 OR leader +1)